AWegnerGitHub/awegnergithub.github.io-content/2024_08_16_wiring_wled_controller_relay.md

 On the other side of the diagram is the relay.
 I put this relay between the wall and the PSU.
 When WLED sent an `ON` signal, it would close the relay, turning on the PSU and the LEDs.
 GPIO 2 was tied to the relay and within `LED Preferences`, the Relay Pin was set to GPIO 2.

 One quick power cycle from within WLED is required at this point.
 Press the power button in the UI to turn everything off, press it once more to turn it on.
-As long as the PSU is plugged into the wall, you should here it fire up and see the LEDs turn on.
+As long as the PSU is plugged into the wall, you should hear it fire up and see the LEDs turn on.
 If you press the power button again, the LEDs turn off, the relay clicks, shuts down the PSU and only the WLED controller remains active.

 ## Success

 With the relay in place, the LEDs don't draw phantom power while off because the PSU isn't active.
-The added benefit, at least for this specific power unit, is the the fans aren't running constantly so it's not as loud.
+The added benefit, at least for this specific power unit, is that the fans aren't running constantly so it's not as loud.
 While this will eventually be outside, I'd still prefer to not hear the fan when the lights are off.
 While they are active it's not going to be bothering me, because I'll likely have music playing for the sound reactive features which will easily be louder than this fan.

 The next step in the project is going to be to get this set up outside.